securityscience/DevSecOps-Github-Actions/Authentication-Authorization-Design/mTLS/mTLS.md

 2. Tap the `client.p12` file on the device → install — enter the PKCS#12 password (e.g., `MyP12Passw0rd`).
 3. Confirm installation.
 The identity will appear as an installed profile (Settings → General → VPN & Device Management → Profiles).

-**Important:** If developer plans to do automated provisioning, prefer generating private key on device + CSR (recommended).
+**Important:** If a developer plans to do automated provisioning, prefer generating private key on device + CSR (recommended).
 Installing a `.p12` imports private key into Keychain (not ideal for scaling; ok for testing).

 ## 6) iOS sample app (Swift) — import or use installed identity + perform mTLS request